What The Weather Is Like In Regions With A Desert Climate And Why You Should Care

 Location

-Deserts with cold climates can usually be found at much higher altitudes than arid regions with hot desert climates.
-Hard to believe, but Antarctica is considered to be the coldest desert in the world due to the interior's average annual precipitation of less than 51 millimeters.
+Deserts with cold climates are often found at higher altitudes or in high-latitude regions, unlike arid regions with hot desert climates.
+Hard to believe, but Antarctica is considered to be the coldest desert in the world due to the interior’s extremely low average annual precipitation.

 Weather